jundalisay/spblist/content/en/research/descartes/man/article-08.md

 ---
-heading: Sections 8-9
+heading: Articles 8-9
 title: How the Blood Goes Through the Body
-weight: 6
+weight: 14
 description: "The pulse, or beat of the arteries, depends on the 11 little skins.
 These are like little doors which close and open the entrances of the 4 vessels which look into the 2 cavities of the heart"
 writer:
   name: Rene Descartes